PythonOT/POT/README.md

 import ot
 ```

-Note that for easier acesss the module is name ot instead of pot.
+Note that for easier access the module is name ot instead of pot.

 ## Examples

-The examples folder contain several examples abnd use case for the library.
-Here is a list of the Ypython notebook if you want a quick look.
+The examples folder contain several examples and use case for the library.
+Here is a list of the Python notebook if you want a quick look.

 * [1D optimal transport](examples/Demo_1D_OT.ipynb)